 To address the challenges of recruiting IT talent, employers often partner with a tech staffing agency that specializes in the field.
 The most effective agencies follow a structured approach, one that provides close communication with employers, leverages an existing pool of candidates, and prioritizes long-term success for both job seekers and clients.

-Leslie Stalder is the sales manager at Agile, the Georgia-based IT staffing company.
+Leslie Stalder is the sales manager at Agile, the nationwide IT staffing company.
 Here, she offers a review of what companies should expect when they rely on a recruiting firm for their talent.

 After an employer engages Agile for its services, Stalder or an account manager will meet with the client.
 Ideally, this meeting will include the client’s hiring manager, who typically has a good understanding of the roles that the company wants to fill.

 Stalder says, “We’ll get to know the type of person the hiring manager wants and the company’s culture.
 Agile’s recruiting team will be part of the conversation so we can ask about the technologies that the roles require.”

 Speed is the one of the top criteria that employers look for in a tech staffing agency.
 Stalder says that Agile will have candidates ready for a client’s review within about 48 hours for most positions in development, quality assurance, project management, and data security.

 Because IT staffing firms specialize in technical recruiting, they are generally able to draw from their own reservoir of candidates.
 “In our experience,” Stalder states, “software engineers aren’t really putting their resumes on standard job boards.
 Demand for their skills is high, so they’re relying on their network.
 We’re part of that network.”

 Certain niche skillsets may require more extensive outreach.
 In those cases, the agency may provide a market update, which is a report on its progress.